Thimphu Bhutan Travel Guide

 Over 70% of Bhutanese land is forested, with over 50% falling within nature reserves, contributing to its carbon-negative status.

 Consider offsetting international flight emissions.
-The SDF (Sustainable Development Fee) indirectly supports Bhutan's carbon-negative status.
+The SDF (Development That is sustainable Fee) indirectly supports Bhutan's carbon-negative status.

-Numerous businesses and operators in Bhutan prioritize sustainability.
+Numerous businesses and tour organizers in Bhutan prioritize sustainability.
 Selecting them supports a greener journey.

 Look for properties that implement sustainable practices, contributing for the preservation of the environment during your stay.

-Choosing tour companies with strong sustainability practices supports responsible tourism in Bhutan.
+Choosing travel agencies with strong sustainability practices supports responsible tourism in Bhutan.

 Travelers play a part in supporting Bhutan'its ecological goals through conscious actions.